AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/presale-token.md

 # Presale (pToken)

 The presale Token, pToken, is a precursor derivative of the main Token.
 Just like any other token derivative, the ratio of pToken to Token is honored at 1:1.
-The selling price of presale Token on the public sale would be at $0.04 or Php 2.00 each.
+The selling price of presale Token on the public sale would be at $0.04.

 ## pToken Tokenomics